The Sound Relationship House… One Story at a Time

-What is the Sound Relationship House?
-It seems that you can’t find a Gottman trained blogger or Gottman “informed” therapist website which doesn’t rhapsodize about it.
-They all seem to approach it in a similar way.
-I thought that in this post, I might meander a path to the side door instead, of taking the usual six lane superhighway to the front door of the Sound Relationship House.
+What is the Gottman Sound Relationship House?
+It seems that you can’t find a Gottman trained blogger or Gottman “informed” therapist website, that doesn’t rhapsodize about it.
+They all seem to approach it similarly.

 Don’t get me wrong.
 I share their enthusiasm.
-One of the brilliant aspects of Gottman Method Couples Therapy is the way all of the clinical findings have been condensed into the ingenious meme that is the Sound Relationship House.
+One of the brilliant aspects of Gottman Method Couples Therapy is the way all of the clinical findings are condensed into the original meme that is the Sound Relationship House.

 Build Love Maps.
 The first level of the house asks the question…just how well do you know your partner?
 “Do you ask open-ended questions?” is the standard approach.

-Some partners have had a family-of-origin which regarded curiosity as a threat or criticism.
+Some partners have had a family-of-origin, which regarded curiosity as a threat or criticism.
 Developmental Trauma, Intimacy Avoidance, and Conflict Avoidance are issues that often go begging in discussions about love maps.
-It’s not just about wanting to know your partner…its also about your tolerance to be known by them as well.
+It’s not just about wanting to know your partner…its also about your tolerance to being known by them as well.

-There are many partners who because of bad parenting, or family-of-origin influences, are uncomfortable being questioned by their partner, even if the questions are well-intentioned and “open-ended.”
+There are many partners who have been dealt a bad parental hand.
+They are uncomfortable being questioned by their partner, even if the questions are benign and “open-ended.”

 Sometimes just discussing an emotional reaction to a question can be more intimate and revealing than the original question could ever hope to be.

 But while that is true, it’s also important to remember that escalating contempt is often a late-stage problem with distressed couples.
 Sharing Fondness and Admiration is more than an antidote to contempt.
 It is an ongoing stance toward your partner which prevents criticism from escalating into contempt in the first place.

 Your Fondness and Admiration stance manifests in your ongoing softened start-ups and repair attempts.